Sights in Pallas-Yllästunturi National Park

 The volcanic soil is fertile.
 This is evident in the area around Linkupalo from the abundance of raised bogs and the diversity of mosses and vascular plants in them.

 Lake Pallasjärvi is a picturesque, with its surface reflecting the Pallastunturi Fells in tranquil weather.
 The simplest way to get to the lake by car is at the Hirvaslahti Bay and Pallaslompolo boat docks.
-There are also Lapp huts at these locations with campfire spots.

-Pyhäjoki Grove-like Spruce Mire
+Pyhäjoki Grove-like Spruce Forest

 A 3,5 km-long nature trail follows the banks of the River Pyhäjoki, which flows into Lake Pallasjärvi.
 The trail leads through exceptionally lush and fertile spruce forest, where Ostrich Fern (Matteuccia struthiopteris) forms dense spots of greenery.
 The river winds about and high cliff walls surprise visitors as they suddenly appear from around a corner.
 The soft mossy floor of the spruce forest gives it a fairytale-like quality and is an ideal habitat for an abundant array of small mammals.